We WALK the TALK

 BUT CAN"T I JUST USE THE ONLINE TOOLS OR THE CV?

-• CV’s are generally generated every three years using a computer model without a physical inspection of the property.
-Chances are that the property market will have significantly moved since the last CV was generated.
+• CVs are generally updated every three years and are typically generated using a computer model, without a physical inspection of the property.
+As a result, there is a good chance the market will have moved significantly since the last CV was set.

-• Your property may have substantially changed since the last CV (e.g. an increase in floor area (e.g. an extension with an extra bedroom and ensuite, a new shed built, or even a portion of land sub-divided off).
-Even if the Council is aware of this, e.g. because of a Building Consent, the CV may not be updated until the next time they are generated.
+• Your property may have changed significantly since the last CV was set, for example through an extension, additional floor area, a new shed, or the subdivision of part of the land.
+Even if the council is aware of those changes, such as through a building consent, the CV may not be updated until the next full revaluation.

-• More frequently than you might expect the online information held about a property used to generate CV’s is incorrect/incomplete e.g. house area incorrect, house missing entirely, number of bedrooms or bathrooms incorrect).
+• More often than you might expect, the information held online about a property and used to generate CVs is incorrect or incomplete.
+This can include errors in floor area, missing improvements, or incorrect details such as the number of bedrooms or bathrooms.

 APPRAISAL

-An appraised price is the price that the Real Estate Professional believes you may realistically obtain for your property were it to be on the market at the time of the appraisal it is not a recommended listing price if you were listing your property with a price.
+An appraisal is the price a real estate professional believes you may realistically achieve for your property if it were placed on the market at the time of the appraisal.
+It is not the same as a recommended listing price if you choose to market your property with an asking price.